Praveen Kumar (para-athlete, born 2003)

 Praveen Kumar (born 15 May 2003) is an Indian para high jumper.
 He won gold medal at the 2024 Paris Paralympics and silver medal at the 2020 Tokyo Paralympics.
-He's also an 2022 Asian Para Games gold medalist.
+He is also a 2022 Asian Para Games gold medalist.

 Early life and education

-Kumar is from Jat family in Govindgarh village, Jewar tehsil, Gautam Budh Nagar district, Uttar Pradesh.
+Kumar is from Govindgarh village, Jewar tehsil, Gautam Budh Nagar district, Uttar Pradesh.
 He studied at Pragyan Public School, Jewar till Class 12.
 He did his graduation at Motilal Nehru College.
 He is supported by Olympic Gold Quest, a sports NGO.